 Kalani is a gifted storyteller, singer, songwriter, musician, performer, poet, philosopher, priest, political satirist, and peacemaker.
 A Hawaiian practitioner and cross-cultural facilitator, he has experience in promoting social justice through conflict resolution.
-His workshops and lectures inspire, challenge and entertain the listener while calling all to be their greater self.
+His workshops and lectures inspire, challenge and entertain the listener while calling all to be their greater selves.

 His native roots allow him a unique perspective of the collision of two worlds: one steeped in traditional culture and the other a juggernaut of new morality and changing economic and political persuasion.
 He is a messenger of integration and collaboration in a world normally rife with exclusion, oppression and hopelessness.
 His work in behavior modification research, leadership, teambuilding and political strategy gives him generous insights into group dynamics and systems of governance.